AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 Addresses are encoded compactly, and therefore transferring an address from the caller to the callee is efficient in itself.
-However, passing an address can create uncertainties for the compiler when it compiles the caller’s code:
+However, passing an address can create uncertainties for the compiler when it compiles the caller's code:
 What is the callee doing with that address?
-In theory, the callee can change all the values that are “reachable” through that address.
+In theory, the callee can change all the values that are "reachable" through that address.
 That means, that the compiler has to assume that
 _all the values it may have cached (usually in machine registers) are invalid after the call_.
 Reloading all those values can be quite expensive.